LLNL/shroud/docs/statements.rst

 used to create the wrapper.
 Combinations of language, type and attributes are used to select a statement name based on a function's argument declaration in the YAML input.
+Shroud provides defaults for most standard wrappings.
+Statements provides a way for users to have more control over wrapping.
+Each aspect of the wrapping, argument names, argument declarations, and passing to the next layer, must be supplied by the statements in a consistent manner.

+..
+While information may be redundent across layers, it provides complete control.
+   For example, defining both f_result_var and i_result_var in vectors.yaml.

 Details for :ref:`C <top_C_Statements>` and :ref:`Fortran <top_Fortran_Statements>`
 are provided in other sections.